noahlst/osopcloud/docs/accessibility.md

 To enable or disable character-only keyboard shortcuts, use Settings:

 1. Go to Settings.
-2. Select "Accessibility".
-3. Enable (or disable) "Disable Character-Only Keyboard Shortcuts".
+2. Enable (or disable) "Disable Character-Only Keyboard Shortcuts".

 ### Tab Button

 The `tab` button on your keyboard can be used to go through buttons, links, and other input elements, starting at sidebar or header.
 To select that button, press `enter` or `return`.

-## Switch Labels

-Switches indicate whether a setting is enabled or disabled.
-They work like checkboxes.
-To make it clearer if the switch is on or off, you can enable switch labels:

-1. Go to Settings.
-2. Select "Accessibility".
-3. Enable (or disable) "Show Labels on Switches".